diogoap/HammingCalculator/README.md

 This program calculates the Hamming Distance for 2 binary inputs.

-Solutin is integrated with TravisCI to allow Continuous Integation.
+Solution is integrated with TravisCI to allow Continuous Integation.

 Arguments expected: